 What are Zoom virtual backgrounds?

 Instead of your messy bedroom, you can make it look like you’re calling in from the set of Inside Out, Tiger King, or a world in Minecraft.
 That’s right: You can change your background to literally anything you wish, including video.
 (This feature doesn’t always work perfectly for everyone, as the growing collection of internet Zoom fails attests.
 Get step-by-step instructions on setting up virtual backgrounds.)
-Teachers can turn off this feature if it becomes distracting or students misuse it.
+Teachers can turn off this feature if it becomes distracting or if students misuse it.

 While virtual backgrounds are fun, there’s a legitimate reason some students would want to disguise their actual setting.
 One of the unintended consequences of virtual learning is it highlights socioeconomic differences by giving kids an intimate view of other kids’ living conditions.